 INCREASED DEPRESSION AND ANXIETY

 Relatedly, rates of depression and anxiety among school children continue to climb.
 And suicides continue to be a problem.
 According to the National Institute of Mental Health, in 2015, an estimated 3 million adolescents aged 12 to 17 had at least one major depressive episode in the past year.
 This number represented 12.5% of the U.S. population aged 12 to 17.

-Studies suggest that significant academic and achievement gaps between students of color and their white counterparts have much to do with the lack of social and emotional learning.
+Studies suggest that significant academic and achievement gaps between students of color and their white counterparts have much to do with the lack of EQ-raising social-emotional learning.
 These gaps continue after decades of other failed efforts to address these issues while ignoring evidence of the profound benefits to those kids who’ve received such training

-Widespread (though starting to decline) use of “zero tolerance” discipline policies which suspend, expel or criminalize many students who commit minor offenses (and drive racial disparities).
-SEL programs are sorely needed to provide a positive alternative – one that focuses on prevention, self-management and such practices as “restorative justice” that address root issues rather than criminalize behavior.
+Widespread (though starting to decline) use of “zero tolerance” discipline policies which suspend, expel or criminalize many students who commit minor offenses (and drive racial disparities) has been a mass problem affecting tens of millions of youths (2 million incarcerated yearly), feeding the “school-to-prison pipeline.”
+Social-emotional learning is sorely needed to provide a positive alternative – particularly those programs that focuses on prevention, self-management and, after disturbing behavior, on such practices as “restorative justice,” which addresses root issues rather than criminalizes behavior.

-Slowly improving but still high rates of drug usage among students (click on Hard Realities below for more information).
-Improving but still high dropout rates, particularly in low-income areas and among students of color.
+Slowly improving but still high rates of drug usage among students (see Hard Realities for more information).
+Improving but still high dropout rates, particularly in low-income areas and among students of color, remain a core issue.